christyc2/audio-transcribe/documentation.md

     - Postgres as the backing datastore
         - Using`psycopg2` Python’s synchronous PostgreSQL library
         - The standard database that is widely used -- fast, open source, concurrent, reliable, efficient
+        - SQL is used to CRUD data and join data based on relations
+        - SQL only works for relational databases -- tables
     - Connecting it all: SQLAlchemy models define the database schema (structure, data types, nullable values) with the `Job` model.
 Alembic autogenerates migration scripts from the ORM models.
 The migrations apply changes to the Postgres database, so that the code and database stay in sync.

 2. Configuration